tybottorff/bottorffdocs/notes/literature_notes.md

  - PD1 can increase expression of transcription factors like BATF to counteract T cell activation transcriptional program
  - PDL1 can also bind CD80
  - after T cell activation, if antigen is cleared, memory T cells form and PD1 expression levels decrease (PD1 expression remains high if antigen persists and T cell exhaustion can develop)
+# The Erk2 MAPK regulates CD8 T cell proliferation and survival
+ - Erk1 dispensable for activation, Erk2 required for CD8 proliferation in absence of costimulation
 # The frequency of CD4<sup>+</sup> and CD8<sup>+</sup> circulating T stem cell memory in type 1 diabetes
  - CD4 TSCMs more frequent in new case T1D patients (vs. long-term ones and controls)
  - more frequent CD8 naive T cells in new case patients (vs. long-term and healthy controls)